When to wear Cufflinks

 Cufflinks provide a stylish flair, whether going out in your formal wear or in your casual outfit.
 Wearing cufflinks is a reflection on your personality.
 Stand out and rock those cufflinks with confidence!

 Choose crystal healing cufflinks for their unique design and stone properties.
 For men's fashion, you can combine your dressy cufflinks with tie clips and stick pins.
 For women's fashion, you can match your cufflinks with your crystal healing necklace, bracelet, earrings and rings.
-Cufflinks are worn in both men and women's fashion.

 To wear cufflinks, insert the small end of the link into the french cuff's opening slit.
 Flatten the small end so that the cufflink is secure within the cuff.
 You can choose to pinch the sleeve ends together flat so they extend out from your wrist in the "kissing cuff" or you can fold the sleeve ends together like a normal buttoned shirt cuff.